Venafro: Cathedral

 Venafro Cathedral, the largest church of the city, is situated at the foot of Parco Oraziano.
 Dating from the 5th century, it was built under Bishop Constantine in the place where for centuries there was a pagan temple.
 It is adorned with materials from other monuments of earlier eras (Roman elements, Christian decorations, and Bishop Pietro di Ravenna's bas-relief which is called "March Settecappotti").
 The interior has three naves decorated with paintings from the 14th century.
 The current appearance is due to renovation works dating back to the 1960s and 1970s which have replacing the ancient Baroque style, bringing the back sacred aspects of the Gothic and Medieval eras.
 At the end of 1600 the "cappellone" was built; a chapel in which to administer the sacraments.

 Annunziata or Church of the Annunciation

 The church is an example of Baroque architecture built in the 14th century, and has been repeatedly amended over time.
 It was built with material from a nearby Roman theater and had a gabled façade.
 Over the centuries it underwent a major restoration and the church assumed its present Baroque appearance.
 The single nave interior preserves a crucifix of the 14th century.
-In a lateral niche is the silver bust of St. Nicandro with a some relics of martyrs.
+In a lateral niche is the silver bust of St. Nicandro with some relics of martyrs.
 The church also has a large frescoed dome, visible from every point of the city.